Tyler-Janvrin/C-Homework/tjanvrin_a1/readme.txt

 I gave <P> its own tags, OPEN-P and CLOSE-P. I'm not 100% sure this was what you wanted, but it made more sense to me.
 I also chose to keep <P> tags if there are only <P> tags.
 I don't think this should ever actually happen, becasue there should always be a DOC tag, but it's a decision I made.
+I also chose to ignore errors that aren't related to OPEN-TAG and CLOSE-TAG if they're in an irrelevant block.
+Nor sure if that's the right choice, but it's a choice I made.